 The beach is popular for swimming, yachting (with a yacht club located on the beach), and windsurfing.
 It is also used by walkers.

-There is a nature reserve located just to the east of the beach, found past the spit formed at the mouth of Broad Rife.
-The wetlands and lagoon of the reserve are good for bird-watching.
-A holiday park and a small golf club are located next to the lagoon.
-The area is a site of Special Site of Scientific Interest.
+At the far west end of the beach lies the entrance to Pagham harbour, a wildlife area managed by several agencies, including RSPB.
+The wetlands and main lagoon of the reserve are good for bird-watching.
+Church Farm Holiday Park is located next to the lagoon.
+The area is a site of Special Scientific Interest.

 Parking can be found in Pagham, a short walk from the beach, as can a number of facilities including cafes, shops, toilets, and places to eat.